machdyne/blaustahl/README.md

 Find purchasing information on the [Blaustahl product page](https://machdyne.com/product/blaustahl-storage-device/).

-> **This is an early beta of firmware v0.10.0.** Most features described here are stable and well-tested, but as with any beta, please back up anything important and report anything that looks wrong.
+> **This is an early beta of firmware v0.1.0.** Most features described here are stable and well-tested, but as with any beta, please back up anything important and report anything that looks wrong.
+See firmware-0.0.x for the old firmware.

 ## Connecting Blaustahl